 Otherwise, follow the basic handwashing steps whenever possible, which include:

-- Rinse with clean, running water.
+Rinse your hands in clean, running water.

-- Before a meal or handling food
+Before, during and after preparing a meal or handling food

-- After touching raw meat or eggs
+After touching raw meat or eggs

-- After using the bathroom or changing a diaper
+After using the bathroom or changing a diaper

-- After touching animals or their food, waste or toys
+After touching animals or their food, waste or toys

-- Before and after caring for someone who is sick or treating wounds
+Before and after caring for someone who is sick or treating wounds

-- After touching garbage
+After touching garbage

-- After blowing your nose, coughing or sneezing
+After blowing your nose, coughing or sneezing

 Food Poisoning Symptoms